-Window awnings can drop your cooling costs by up to 61%, according to the U.S. Department of Energy.
+Awnings can drop your cooling costs by up to 61%, according to the U.S. Department of Energy.
 The heat reduction that awnings provide will keep your home feeling cooler in the summer.
-While you dream of sunshine during the winter, you should tuck away your awnings.
+However, While you dream of sunshine during the winter months, you should tuck away your awnings.
 Winterizing your awnings before putting them away will protects the fabric from damage due to cold temperatures, strong winds, ice and snow.
-Done correctly, a awning winter-prep routine leaves awnings looking fresh and ready to block the elements when spring finally returns.
+Done correctly, a awning winter-prep routine leaves your investment looking fresh and ready to block the elements when spring finally returns.

 - Brush off any leaves, dirt or debris from the awning.
 Make sure to start from the top edge of the awning and work your way down toward the bottom edge.